7 Advanced Google Patent Search Tips Every Researcher Should Know

 You can even use multiple wildcards in a single keyword, for example, $propylbenz$3.

-These features make Google Patents par to premium databases such as Orbit and Thomson.
+These features make Google Patents par with premium databases such as Orbit and Thomson.
 Even better than them, as it covers non-English publications and is free to use.

 At the end of the day, a smart patent searcher is one who finds the most relevant result in the stipulated time.
 Everyone uses the same set of tools but not everyone finds the right result or similar results.
 Do you know why?
 Because tools don’t determine your success, it is the strategies that do.
 Hopefully, the tips in this article help your searches become more efficient.